Multi-plane lensing in wave optics: Multi-plane lens

 Note that geometric optics is completely determined by the geometric coefficients $\beta_{i\,j}$ and the deflection angles $\bm{\alpha}_i$.
-It does not depend on the redshifts $z_i$ of the lens-planes.
+It does not depend on the redshifts $z_i$ of the lens planes.

 In geometric optics, the deformation tensor $\mathcal{D} = \nabla_{\bm{x}_1} \bm{\xi}$ determines the lensing pattern.
-Whereas the deformation tensor of a single-plane lens ($n=1$) is symmetric, including a shear and a magnification term, the deformation tensor of the multi-plane lens is generically not symmetric.
+Whereas the deformation tensor of a single-plane lens ($n=1$) is symmetric, including shear and expansion terms, the deformation tensor of the multi-plane lens is generically not symmetric.
+In this case, the deformation tensor additionally includes a rotation.
 The intensity of the image is given by